Skip to main content

 model = prepare_model_for_kbit_training(model)

-# Now fine-tune 70B model on a single 24GB GPU
+# more than a single 24GB GPU even with QLoRA

 lora_config = LoraConfig(r=16, lora_alpha=32, task_type="CAUSAL_LM")